Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 \begin{lem} Let $T$ be the total object of a three-term complex $U\rarrow V \rarrow W$ in the DG\+category\/ $\bA$, and let $X^\bec$ be an object of the DG\+category\/~$\bA^\bec$.
 Let $p\:X^\bec\rarrow\Phi(T)\simeq\Phi(U[1]\oplus V\oplus W[-1])$ be a closed morphism of degree~$-n$ in the DG\+category\/ $\bA^\bec$ with the components $(f,g,h)$, so $f\:X^\bec\rarrow\Phi(U)$, \ $g\:X^\bec\rarrow\Phi(V)$, and $h\:X^\bec\rarrow\Phi(W)$ are closed morphisms of degrees $-n-1$, $-n$, and~$-n+1$, respectively.
 Let $\tilde p\:\Psi^+(X^\bec)\rarrow T$ be the closed morphism of degree~$n$ in the DG\+category\/ $\bA$ corresponding by adjunction to~$p$, and let $(\tilde f,\tilde g,\tilde h)$ be the three components of~$\tilde p$, as in Lemma~\ref{Hom-complex-into-Tot-lemma}.
 Assume that the component $h\:X^\bec\rarrow\Phi(W)$ can be lifted to a closed morphism $t\:X^\bec\rarrow\Phi(V)$ of degree~$-n+1$ in\/~$\bA^\bec$.
 Then the morphism $\tilde h\in\Hom^{n-1}_\bA(\Psi^+(X^\bec),W)$ can be lifted to some morphism $\tilde t\in\Hom^{n-1}_\bA(\Psi^+(X^\bec),V)$. \end{lem}

 \begin{proof} This is our version of~\cite[Lemma~1.5.F]{EP}.
-Recall that, by Lemma~\ref{Hom-complex-into-Tot-lemma}(b), the assertion of Lemma~\ref{liftability-preserved-by-Phi-Psi-adjunction} implies that the morphism $\tilde p\:\Psi^+(X^\bec)\rarrow T$ is homotopic to zero in the DG\+category~$\bA$.
+The assumptions of the lemma only require $U\rarrow V\rarrow W$ to be a complex in a DG\+category, but in all the applications of this lemma below $0\rarrow U\rarrow V\rarrow W\rarrow0$ will be a short exact sequence; in particular, the morphism $U\rarrow V$ will be the kernel of the morphism $V\rarrow W$ in the additive category $\sZ^0(\bA)$.
+In this context, by Lemma~\ref{Hom-complex-into-Tot-lemma}(b), the assertion of Lemma~\ref{liftability-preserved-by-Phi-Psi-adjunction} implies that the morphism $\tilde p\:\Psi^+(X^\bec)\rarrow T$ is homotopic to zero in the DG\+category~$\bA$.
 This is trivial, however: \emph{any} closed morphism from $\Psi^+(X^\bec)$ is homotopic to zero in $\bA$, as the object $X=\Psi^+(X^\bec)\in\bA$ is contractible by definition.
 The preservation of liftability by adjunction claimed in the lemma is stronger than this trivial observation, and we will need its full strength.

 Denote by $B^*$, $C^*$, and $D^*$ the graded abelian groups $\Hom_{\cZ(\bA^\bec)}^{-*}(X^\bec,\Phi(U))$, $\Hom_{\cZ(\bA^\bec)}^{-*}(X^\bec,\Phi(V))$, and $\Hom_{\cZ(\bA^\bec)}^{-*}(X^\bec,\Phi(W))$, respectively.
 Then we have a three-term complex of graded abelian groups $B^*\rarrow C^*\rarrow D^*$.
 Applying the functor $G^-$ produces a bicomplex with three rows $G^-(B^*)\rarrow G^-(C^*)\rarrow G^-(D^*)$.
 Lemma~\ref{Hom-complex-from-Psi-computed} implies a natural isomorphism of complexes of abelian groups